redis/redis-doc/topics/benchmarks.md

 The redis-benchmark program is a quick and useful way to get some figures and evaluate the performance of a Redis instance on a given hardware.
-However, it does not represent the maximum throughput a Redis instance can sustain.
+However, by default, it does not represent the maximum throughput a Redis instance can sustain.
 Actually, by using pipelining and a fast client (hiredis), it is fairly easy to write a program generating more throughput than redis-benchmark.
-The current version of redis-benchmark achieves throughput by exploiting concurrency only (i.e. it creates several connections to the server).
+The default behavior of redis-benchmark is to achieve throughput by exploiting concurrency only (i.e. it creates several connections to the server).
 It does not use pipelining or any parallelism at all (one pending query per connection at most, and no multi-threading).

+To run a benchmark using pipelining mode (and achieve higher throughputs), you need to explicitly use the -P option.
+Please note that it is still a realistic behavior since a lot of Redis based applications actively use pipelining to improve performance.

+Finally, the benchmark should apply the same operations, and work in the same way with the multiple data stores you want to compare.
+It is absolutely pointless to compare the result of redis-benchmark to the result of another benchmark program and extrapolate.

 For instance, Redis and memcached in single-threaded mode can be compared on GET/SET operations.
 Both are in-memory data stores, working mostly in the same